Results by Title

 University of Tennessee Press, 2010

-In the wake of the Civil War, higher education in the South was at an impasse, and many historians have tended to view Southern colleges and universities of the era as an educational backwater that resisted reform.
-As Thinking Confederates demonstrates, however, defeat in fact taught many Southern intellectuals that their institutions had failed to supply antebellum graduates with the skills needed to compete with the North.
-Thus, in the years following the war, educators who had previously served as Confederate officers led an effort to promote academic reform throughout the region.
+In the wake of their defeat in the Civil War, many southern intellectuals recognized that their institutions had failed to supply antebellum graduates with the skills needed to compete with the North.
+Thus, educators who had previously served as Confederate officers led an effort to promote academic reform throughout the region.

 [more]